Free Buyers Guide

 High Labour Costs: There are so many advantages to in-house installers when it comes to expertise and quality assurance, but that peace of mind comes at a price.
 An in-house installation company spends money to recruit, train, and keep those skilled installers working for them.
 It’s an ongoing expense in that business model.
 The money spent on professional expertise is reflected in the cost of those solar installations.

-While an in-house team offers more peace of mind for your system over time, you will certainly find a better price with a subcontractor for any solar system less than 8 kW.
+While an in-house team offers more peace of mind for your system over time, you will certainly find a better price with a subcontractor for any solar system less than 8kW.

-For example, at Penrith Solar Centre we only install microinverter solar systems.
+For example, at Penrith Solar Centre we install microinverter solar systems.
 The installation is a fixed cost regardless of the size of the system you might order from us.
 The price per kilowatt decreases as the size of the system increases, because the installation is a fixed cost.

 A 5kW microinverter system from PSC is about $2.00 per watt which equals $10,000.